 2. Backup Clearinghouse Plans Became a Real Discussion

-The AMA pushed for a standardized clearinghouse enrollment process that would let habits switch vendors quickly during an outage.
-Before the breach, most habits had never considered what they’d do if their clearinghouse disappeared.
-Some tried to switch during the outage and discovered that incompatible EHR systems, contractual duties, and enrollment delays made a quick switch nearly impossible.
+The AMA pushed for a standardized clearinghouse enrollment process that would let practices switch vendors quickly during an outage.
+Before the breach, most practices had never considered what they'd do if their clearinghouse disappeared.
+Some tried to switch during the outage and discovered that incompatible EHR systems, contractual obligations, and enrollment delays made a quick switch nearly impossible.

 3. Consolidation Concerns Got Louder